 It’s funny when we’re young we spend all this time thinking; I can’t wait until I’m older and then when we get there we would give our left arm to go back.
 Then it got me thinking about past birthdays and for sure the celebration of me turning 19 tops the list, and yes I did what all 19 year old girls do, I went to see men dance in barely there “sexy” apparel.

-But the highlight for sure was on the Monday morning after where my whole dept. gathered to discuss jobs for that week, only today my boss had a very important matter to take up, a voicemail that he had received over the weekend.
+But the highlight was on the Monday morning after my bday weekend, my whole dept. gathered to discuss jobs for that week, only today my boss had a very important matter to take up, a voicemail that he had received over the weekend.
 You know that feeling when you can feel your face turning red?
 Maybe a boy you like flirts with you, or a teacher asks you a question you don’t know the answer to.
 Well how about your boss playing a drunken rant where you go on and on about Cyrus the stripper and how nice his bum was.

 Raspberry Thumbprint Cookies